 Elector approval process

-- by using the alternative approval process (AAP)
+Alternative approval process (AAP)

 Deciding which approval method to choose

-Some of the considerations include:
+Some considerations include:

-- the scope of the matter (cost, impact on taxes, importance to the community)
+- The scope of the matter (cost, impact on taxes, importance to the community)

-- extent of previous or ongoing public consultation about the matter
+- Extent of previous or ongoing public consultation about the matter

-- the time available to conduct either an AAP or a referendum
+- The time available to conduct either an AAP or a referendum